fredgibbs/fredgibbs.github.io/about/index.md

 **Behind the scenes**
-Pages of this site are written in Markdown and Textile, and converted to static HTML with Jekyll.
-All code for this site is hosted in a [GitHub repository](https://github.com/fredgibbs/fredgibbs.github.io).
+Pages of this site are written in Markdown and converted to static HTML with Jekyll.
+All code for this site is hosted in a [GitHub repository](https://github.com/fredgibbs/fredgibbs.github.io) and rendered via GitHub Pages.
+Read my take on [why these tools are great](http://fredgibbs.net/posts/post/a-new-minimalist-versioned-website/) for personal websites.